 The author recounts their struggle with persistent symptoms after COVID, initially mistaken for anxiety, later diagnosed as Postural Orthostatic Tachycardia Syndrome (POTS) and mast cell activation syndrome (MCAS).
 They detail managing autonomic dysfunction through lifestyle adjustments and support, emphasizing the emotional impact on family and the ongoing nature of recovery.

-The Art of Pacing in Long COVID: How to Protect Your Energy and Avoid Crashes
+Long COVID Pacing: How to Protect Your Energy & Avoid Crashes

 Decoding ME/CFS: Key Genetic Findings Explained